ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_tests.rst

     ['float16']
     ['int8']

-2. **dtype_and_values** - This function generates a tuple of NumPy arrays and their data types. number of arrays to generate is specified using :code:`num_arrays` parameter, generates 1 array by default.
+#. `dtype_and_values`_ - This function generates a tuple of NumPy arrays and their data types. number of arrays to generate
+is specified using :code:`num_arrays` parameter, generates 1 array by default.

 .. code-block:: python